Scroll to top

 Foreign Operators

 Foreign security operators must work through Bangladeshi-registered security companies.
-Independent operation by foreign security personnel is not permitted without proper authorisation.
+Independent operation without proper local authorisation is not permitted.

 Local Intel